News

 Joints are the primary locations where leaks in water pipes occur in traditional heating layouts.
 As the pipes expand and contract with use across the years, the soldering or adhesive that seals the joints breaks down, depending on the quality of installation.
 Cheap plastic pipes are often worse, as they are more likely to become brittle and crack with age.

 While there is technically more piping in a hydronic setup, this doesn’t massively increase the underfloor heating installation cost, nor does it increase the risk of leaking if installed correctly.
-That is because the number of joints is significantly lower and can be localised in an easy-to-access area with a special component called a manifold.
+That is because the number of joints is significantly lower and can be localised in an easy-to-access area where they connect to the underfloor heating manifold.

 What is an Underfloor Heating Manifold?

-If the underfloor heating setup is designed correctly, the only joints in the underfloor heating setup are in this area and between the boiler.
+If the underfloor heating setup is designed correctly, the only joints would be in this area and between the boiler.
 As each loop pipe can be up to 110 metres long, it is simple to install loops continuously without any breaks or joints.

-At EasyFlow, we always design loops to be continuous without any joints until it reaches the manifold.
+At EasyFlow, we always design loops to be continuous without any joints until they reach the manifold.
 We also strive to place the manifold in a strategic location in relation to the boiler, so that it can be accessed for maintenance.
 If a problem should ever occur, it should be localised to the manifold area.

 Pipes will crack if there is too much weight on them

 This is only true in very rare circumstances.
-A typical loop pipe has the compressive strength of 30 tonnes per m².
-Unless you install heavy machinery directly over your heating, you are unlikely to exceed this weight limit.
+A typical loop pipe has a compressive strength of 30 tonnes per m².
+Unless you install heavy machinery directly over your floor screed, you are unlikely to exceed this weight limit.

 At EasyFlow, we only use quality loop pipes designed for underfloor heating and would not normally lay heating where heavy machinery exceeding 30 tonnes is expected to be placed.
 You would only encounter pipes cracking from typical weight loads if you were to hire a low-quality installer who did not use the correct pipes.